carlosjzamoras/A-B-Testing-Red-and-White-Wine/README.md

 </p>

 ### Variable Selection and Modification
-Traditionally there are two groups, a _control_ and a _treatment_, however in this case study assigning red and white wine to either group is arbitrary.
+Traditionally, in A/B testing there is a _control_ and a _treatment_, however, in this case study assigning red and white wine to either group is arbitrary.
 For our purposes we will treat the red wine as the control and the white wine as the treatment.
 We will codify red and white wine as binary variables later on.
   > - 0: Red Wine
   > - 1: White Wine
 ### Verifying Sample Size
 We are are only testing the wine samples from the north of Portugal.
-However, for verification purposes we complete _power analysis_ to verify that out sample size is sufficient.
-Before we do that we have to make certain assumptions before calculating our _power analysis_.
-That an average score for wine quality is 5 and anything above 5 is considered _above average_ in quality.
+However, for verification purposes we complete a _power analysis_ to verify that our sample size is sufficient.
+Before we do that we have to make certain assumptions before calculating the _power analysis_.
+Viewing the current distribution of score, and using some professional judgement, we claim that an average score for wine quality is 5 and anything above 5 is considered _above average_.
 Lets assume that currently 50% of the red wine is above average and intervention takes place if 55% of white wine is above average.

   -**Power of the test** $$(1-\beta)$$ We use standard convention and set beta to .2.
   -**Alpha** $$(\alpha)$$ We use standard convention and set alpha to 0.05
-  -**Effect Size** Discussed above, we expect there to be a 5% difference in quality between the two wines
+  -**Effect Size** Discussed above, intervention occurs is there is a 5% difference in quality between the two wines
 The code snippet below calculates required sample size
 ```python
 ##Calculate the minimum number of observations for each group